flamarion/yolt_project/README.md

 These commands will create the following components in your Minikube cluster

 - namespace: demo-app-ns
-- pod: pod-demo-app-1
+- replication controller: pod-demo-app
-- service: service-demo-app-1
+- service: service-demo-app
-- configmap: cm-demo-app-1
+- configmap: cm-demo-app

+You can scale out the pods changing the `replica_count` variable number in `variables.tf`

-To query each one of the services created you can use the following commands
+To query each the resources created you can use the following commands

 ```
 # NameSpaces